team401/LED-Sign/README.md

 # LED-Sign
-Control code for our really great LED sign that someone is apparently paying for.
+Control code for our LED sign project.